austintackaberry/100-days-of-code/log.md

 **Today's Progress**: jobSort() reads from AWS db, hosted jobSort() on heroku

 **Thoughts**: As soon as I thought I was done with the backend, I found out that heroku's server is blocked from stack exchange.
 I'm going to have to think about how I want to handle this.
 I can call stack exchange and try to get it unblocked or I could move stack exchange code from server to client side.
 Stack exchange doesn't want people to scrape their website

+### Day 213: December 27, 2017

+**Today's Progress**: Cleaned up css, found out stack overflow can't be scraped from browser side, emailed stack exchange

+**Thoughts**: I was reluctantly trying to implement the stack overflow scraping on the client side to avoid working around the fact that the heroku server is blocked from stack exchange, but then I realized that cheerio only works in node.
+So I resorted to sending the stack exchange team an email and working on the CSS.